CopernicaMarketingSoftware/Documentation/Yothalot/cpp-record.md

 handle a random access iterator pair.

 ## Member size()
-With `field()` you can obtain the number of fields that are stored in the record.
+With `size()` you can obtain the number of fields that are stored in the record.
 You can use it like:
 ```cpp
 /**